akazachk/vpc/README.md

 4. `timer`, a way to do timing via `VPCTimeStats`

 Before running `generateCuts` from `CglVPC`, ensure that the cut limit is properly set (especially when cuts are done in rounds or multiple disjunctions are used per round, the user must decide how to set the cut limit before each call to `generateCuts`).

+## Known Issues

+1. When installing COIN-OR projects, you may receive an error of type `BADCERT_NOT_TRUSTED`, which happens for example on HiPerGator at the University of Florida.
+One (very unsafe) work around is adding the option `git config http.sslVerify false` (you may need to add it globally, with `git config --global http.sslVerify false`).
+2. On HiPerGator, the installation of Cbc will also fail if lapack is requested, but the lapack module is not loaded.
+The lapack module may not work with the latest gcc version, so you may need to first invoke `module load gcc/8.2.0` then `module load lapack`; consult `module spider lapack` for updated compatibility.
+Afterwards, add the lapack library to your path via `export LIBRARY_PATH=$LIBRARY_PATH:$HPC_LAPACK_LIB`.
+At that point, rerun the COIN-OR installation script.

 ## Cbc Comments